-Persons of Spanish origin.
-Persons of Spanish origin in this report were determined on the basis of a question that asked for self-identification of the person's origin or descent.
+Persons of Hispanic origin.
+Hispanics in this report were determined on the basis of a question that asked for self-identification of the person's origin or descent.
 Respondents were asked to select their origin (or the origin of some other household member) from a "flash card" listing ethnic origins.
-Persons of Spanish origin, in particular, were those who indicated that their origin was Mexican, Puerto Rican, Cuban, or Central or South American, or some other Spanish origin.
+Hispanics, in particular, were those who indicated that their origin was Mexican, Puerto Rican, Cuban, or Central or South American, or some other Hispanic origin.